awsdocs/amazon-ec2-user-guide-windows/doc_source/memory-optimized-instances.md

 For more information about how much RAM can be enabled for memory optimized instances, see [Hardware Specifications](#memory-instances-hardware)\.

-Memory optimized instances have high\-memory and require 64\-bit HVM AMIs to take advantage of that capacity\.
-HVM AMIs provide superior performance in comparison to paravirtual \(PV\) AMIs on high\-memory instance types\. \.
+Memory optimized instances have high memory and require 64\-bit HVM AMIs to take advantage of that capacity\.
+HVM AMIs provide superior performance in comparison to paravirtual \(PV\) AMIs on memory optimized instances\. \.

 ## Instance Performance<a name="memory-compute-perf"></a>